 Next Steps and Plans for 2018

-We will be providing an additional 1500 nets and education on malaria prevention before the next malaria season in September 2017.
-For 2018, our goal is to provide 5000 long lasting insecticide treated nets and education on malaria prevention to families vulnerable to malaria.
-To achieve this goal, we will continue to raise funds for the next 9-12 months.
-We are confident that as more families use insecticide treated nets in the coming years, there will be fewer cases of malaria.
-Also, we are confident that deaths due to malaria will be reduced to zero.
+Our plan is to provide 5000 nets and education on malaria prevention in 2018.
+In addition, we would like to expand the coverage of our malaria prevention program in other communities in Zambia.
+We are confident that as more families use insecticide treated nets in the coming years, there will be fewer cases of malaria and that deaths due to malaria will be reduced to zero.